 Note also that it is important to clearly identify whether the document being recorded is an assignment, license, or other document.
 The recording branch does not generally read the documents to verify the content.

-The Patent office will proceed as if the signature, but only after establishing that the entity pursuing the application has colorable rights, and only after establishing that the inventor cannot be reached.
+The Patent office will proceed as if the signature had been procured from the inventor, but only after establishing that the entity pursuing the application has colorable rights, and only after establishing that the inventor cannot be reached.
 Thus, the patent office will need a copy of the employee agreement, assignment, or other documentary evidence establishing those rights.

 In the case of a deceased inventor, the patent office will insist upon a statement from the executor of the estate, or an heir if probate is finished.
 Where the inventor refuses to sign, or cannot be found, the patent office will insist upon seeing the letters, emails and faxes sent to the inventor, and will need a declaration from the person trying to make contact.